Creole pig

 In the Haitian peasant community, the government's eradication and repopulation program was highly criticized.
 The peasants protested that they were not fairly compensated for their pigs and that the breed of pigs imported from the United States to replace the hardy Creole pigs was unsuitable for the Haitian environment and economy.

 In recent years, Haitian and French agronomists have bred a new variety of pig similar to Haiti's Creole pig.
 An effort to repopulate Haiti with these pigs is underway.
+The original creole pig is reported to have survived in small numbers in the Haitian countryside.